passport/www.passportjs.org/docs/configure.md

 and parameters it yields will depend on the underlying authentication mechanism.
 For authentication mechanisms involving shared secrets, such as a password, a `verify` function is responsible for verifying the credential and yielding a user.
-For mechanisms that provide cryptographic protection, a `verify` function will typically yield a user and a key, the later of which the strategy will use to cryptographically verify the credential.
+For mechanisms that provide cryptographic authentication, a `verify` function will typically yield a user and a key, the later of which the strategy will use to cryptographically verify the credential.

 A `verify` function yields under one of three conditions: success, failure, or an error.